GTMSportswear/docs/scrum/planning.md

 User stories and their tasks should be assigned to individual developers to be worked on.
 Developers should have a good idea of what they would want to work on based on expertise.

-During planning, if there is significant rollover of stories from the previous sprint, it may be necessary to move out other user stories at this time and wait for another refinement to reprioritize the backlog.
+During planning, if there is significant rollover of stories from the previous sprint, it may be necessary to move out other user stories at this time and wait for another refinement to re-prioritize the backlog.

 **The goals of the planning meeting:**
 1. Determine capacity of user stories to be worked on, do not allow any overage.